SMAPPNYU/urlExpander/README.md

 We'll generate a readthedocs shortly!

 ## Acknowledgements
-urlExpander was written by [Leon Yin](http://www.leonyin.org/) with contributions by Nicole Baram and Gregory Eady for the [Social Media and Political Participation Lab at NYU](https://wp.nyu.edu/smapp/).
+urlExpander was written by [Leon Yin](http://www.leonyin.org/) with contributions by Megan Brown, Nicole Baram and Gregory Eady for the [Social Media and Political Participation Lab at NYU](www.smappnyu.org).

 Please cite urlExpander in your publications if it helps your research.
 Here is an example BibTeX entry: